 Seller's Description:

-Add this copy of The Making of Human Concepts (Developmental Cognitive to cart. $38.20, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2010 by Oxford University Press.
+Add this copy of The Making of Human Concepts to cart. $127.67, new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 2010 by Oxford University Press, USA.

-Add this copy of The Making of Human Concepts (Developmental Cognitive to cart. $62.91, new condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2010 by Oxford University Press.
+Add this copy of The Making of Human Concepts (Developmental Cognitive to cart. $137.11, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Santa Clarita, CA, UNITED STATES, published 2010 by Oxford University Press.